New prospects for the future and for remaining in Senegal

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing Agency: Ministry of Oil and Energy Sources

 Overall term: 2017 to 2021

 The country is also experiencing an upswing in digitalisation, in its active start-up scene and in its creative industries.
-Continuous annual economic growth of over six per cent and investments in special economic zones are turning the capital, Dakar, into an up-and-coming centre in the region.
+Continuous annual economic growth of over six per cent and investments in special economic zones are turning the capital, Dakar, and the surrounding region in particular into an up-and-coming centre in the region.

 At the same time, rural development remains a challenge.
 There is a lack of training and employment prospects for young people – only about 20 per cent have a permanent job.
 The informal sector is the only source of income for large sections of the population.
 Many young people from rural areas leave their homes and seek their fortunes in urban centres or in other countries.

-Young people between the ages of 15 and 35 and returnees have new prospects so that they can have a future and thrive.
+Young people between the ages of 15 and 35 and returnees have new prospects for the future and for remaining in the country.